La7z/La7z/README.md

 -🔭 I'm currently working on somewhere in world
 -🌱 I'm newbie and still learning
--:computer: Love to explores new thing especially on Cyber -->
+-:computer: Love to explores new thing especially on cyber and technology -->